PeterRibs/house_price_model/README.md

 ## Question:

-Is it possible to predict the value of the property from the number of rooms?
+What are the property prices in relation to the number of rooms?

 ## Technologies used: